-Along with the overall Cut-grade of a diamond, it is also very important to ensure that a diamonds final polish and facet arrangement (symmetry) are of high standards.
+Along with the overall cut-grade of a diamond, it is also very important to ensure that a diamonds final polish and facet arrangement (symmetry) are of high standards.
 If the diamond does not have a high polish and has lop-sided facets, it results in the diamond looking dull and can cause windows/dark spots on the surface of the diamond, which makes them look very unappealing and reduces their light performance.
 Polish and Symmetry are graded as being from EXCELLENT, VERY GOOD, GOOD, FAIR or POOR.
-At TOK Jewellers, we stock and sell GIA-certified diamonds with polish and symmetry grades of EXCELLENT and VERY GOOD as they represents the best quality diamonds.
+At Tok Jewellers, we stock and sell GIA-certified diamonds with polish and symmetry grades of EXCELLENT and VERY GOOD as they represent the best quality diamonds.

-At TOK Jewellers, we recommend that if a diamond has a Medium, Strong or Very Strong fluorescence grade, it should be inspected before purchasing to ensure that the fluorescence is positive.
+At Tok Jewellers, we recommend that if a diamond has a Medium, Strong or Very Strong fluorescence grade, it should be inspected before purchasing to ensure that the fluorescence is positive.
 Diamonds with no or faint fluorescence can be purchased without hesitation, provided all other quality factors are ideal.

-Due to environment in which natural diamonds are formed, it is very common for them to have a tinge/body colour that can affect their appearance and ultimately, their price.
-The most common colour of tinges/body colour are brown and green; and when present they can really diminish the look and appeal of a diamond.
+Due to the environment in which natural diamonds are formed, it is very common for them to have a tinge/body colour that can affect their appearance and ultimately, their price.
+The most common colour of tinges/body colour are brown and green, and when present they can really diminish the look and appeal of a diamond.